gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    Let us also control the temperature over the course of the simulation using the v-rescale thermostat, which is the Berendsen thermostat with an additional stochastic term :cite:`bussi2007canonical`.
-This thermostat is known to give proper canonical ensemble.
+    Let us also control the temperature throughout the simulation using the v-rescale thermostat, which is the Berendsen thermostat with an additional stochastic term :cite:`bussi2007canonical`.
+The v-rescale thermostat is known to give a proper canonical ensemble.

 ..  code-block:: bw